adambard/learnxinyminutes-docs/c.html.markdown

   // For the sake of the tutorial, variables are declared dynamically under
   // C99-compliant standards.

-  // ints are usually 4 bytes
-  int x_int = 0;
+  // ints are usually 4 bytes (use the 'sizeof' operator to check) int x_int = 0;

-  // shorts are usually 2 bytes
-  short x_short = 0;
+  // shorts are usually 2 bytes (use the 'sizeof' operator to check) short x_short = 0;

+  // chars are defined as the smallest addressable unit for a processor.
-  // chars are guaranteed to be 1 byte char x_char = 0;
+  // This is usually 1 byte, but some systems are more (ex.
+TMS320 from TI is 2 bytes). char x_char = 0;
   char y_char = 'y'; // Char literals are quoted with ''